 Airbus Reports Strong Orders and Deliveries in Difficult Month for Boeing

-Boeing and Airbus delivered 68 and 51 commercial jets in May 2018, respectively, compared to 56 and 60 deliveries during the same month last year.
-May is traditionally an average month for deliveries.
-For Airbus, it was another disappointing month dogged by insufficient engine deliveries as suppliers Pratt & Whitney and General Electric struggle to keep up with demand.
+by J. Kasper Oestergaard, European Correspondent, Forecast International.Boeing and Airbus delivered 57 and 81 commercial jets in October 2018, respectively, compared to 56 and 63 deliveries during the same month last year.
+Airbus’ performance in October, in what is traditionally an average month for deliveries, was impressive.
+Boeing has been dogged by late deliveries of engines, fuselages, and other parts and components for its flagship 737 narrowbody jet since July of this year.
+Despite a strong comeback in recent months, in early November Boeing warned of lower-than-expected October deliveries.
+The company expects shipments to rebound in November and December and reaffirmed its full-year delivery target.
 In 2017, Boeing delivered 763 jets (748 in 2016), in line with company expectations, while Airbus surpassed its delivery target of 700 jets by handing over 718 aircraft during 2017 (688 in 2016).
 Continue reading